y3nk0/Graph-Based-TC/README.md

 - for tw-icw with degree centrality on both tw and icw run: python webkb_gow.py with parameter idf_par="icw"
 - for tf-icw with degree centrality on icw run: python webkb_gow.py with parameter idf_par="tf-icw"
 - for tw-icw-lw with degree centrality on both tw,icw and lw run: python webkb_gow.py with parameter idf_par="icw-lw"

+## Feedback & Contact

+Please cite using the following BibTeX entry (same with Google Scholar):

+    @inproceedings{skianis2018fusing,
+        title={Fusing Document, Collection and Label Graph-based Representations with Word Embeddings for Text Classification}, author={Skianis, Konstantinos and Malliaros, Fragkiskos and Vazirgiannis, Michalis}, booktitle={Proceedings of the Twelfth Workshop on Graph-Based Methods for Natural Language Processing (TextGraphs-12)}, pages={49--58},
+        year={2018}
+    }